 Below are a selection of documented HALS sites from across the United States that focus on a shared theme or feature, with links to the selected landscapes' documentation on the Library of Congress’ website.
 This page will be updated periodically to highlight different themes.

 Since 2010, landscape architecture preservation enthusiasts from every state have been challenged to complete at least one HALS short format history to increase awareness of particular cultural landscapes.
-The 2014 HALS Challenge, Documenting Landscapes of the New Deal, received 47 entries—the most ever.
-This year's theme is modernist landscapes, and highlighted below are three modernist sites that have already been documented.
+The 2016 HALS Challenge, Documenting National Register Listed Landscapes, was announced at the 2015 ASLA Annual Meeting, and highlighted below are National Register listed sites that have already been documented.